matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 Implementation may want to block their production IP addresses from being able to make requests to the rendezvous endpoints in order to avoid attackers using it as a dead-drop for exfiltrating data.

+##### Unsafe content

+Because the rendezvous session is not authenticated, it is possible for an attacker to use it to distribute malicious content.

+This could lead to a reputational problem for the homeserver domain or IPs, as well as potentially causing harm to users.

+Mitigations that are included in this proposal:

+- the low maximum payload size
+- restricted allowed content type
+- the rendezvous session should be short-lived
+- the ability for the rendezvous session to be hosted on a different domain to the homeserver (via the `307 Temporary Redirect` response behaviour)

 ### Secure channel